 Agents' Fees in cash equal to 5.25% of the Subscription Proceeds will be paid as compensation to Agents in respect of all the Units sold to Subscribers introduced to the Partnership by such Agents.
+Assuming the Minimum Offering is completed, the Agents' Fees to be paid would equal \$13,125.

-Wholesalers who raise Subscription Proceeds will be paid a cash fee by the General Partner out of the Issue Expenses received by the General Partner.
+Wholesalers, who are employees of the Investment Fund Manager, who raise Subscription Proceeds will be paid a cash fee by the General Partner out of the Issue Expenses received by the General Partner.